Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ## Fey Leige
-*You command legions of powerful eladrin, tapping into the divine essense of the Feywild.*
+*You command legions of powerful eladrin, hold lands in the Feywild and are tapping into the divine essense found there to enhance your own greatness.*
 <div class='classTable'>

 | Level    | XP Cost   | PB | Features |